 The average student debt for graduates in the class of 2021 was around $26,032 per student, not including those with no debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 The 2022-2023 FAFSA Opened on October 1st, 2021

+Learn more about Tuition and Financial Aid at TAMUK.
 Based on this information, how does TAMUK sound?
-Remember, a school that is perfect for one person may not be the right school for someone else!
+Remember, the best school for one person may be a terrible fit for someone else!
 So ask yourself: Is TAMUK a good school for you?